ISISComputingGroup/ibex_developers_manual/Beam-Status,-Shutter,-accelerator-and-moderator-information.md

 ## nagios

-Check for `merckx` in nagios, put it in the quick search box on the nagios top page
+Check for `merckx` in nagios, put it in the quick search box on the nagios top page.
+The `TS2 Beam Current Updating` check should reflect similar to the `db_access LOCAL::BEAM:TARGET2`